Farah-sellami/Cryptocurrency-forcasting-Power-BI/README.md

 :heavy_check_mark: at the end of this phase we obtain our Data Warehouse

 ## modelization :
-build a relational model: the fact table depends on the dimension table.
+build a relational model: the fact table depends on the dimension tables.
 - Each dimension table represents an axis of analysis.

 ![1](https://user-images.githubusercontent.com/94402429/213493158-32e2b288-04dd-43ab-9a65-b3ee6e8e2b53.PNG)